24 Jul Dhondt and Julien: young, French & making waves

 Adrien Dhondt in Champagne

-It’s only been a year or so since Adrien took over from his parents at Domaine Dhondt-Grellet in Avize, a Grand Cru village in the Côte des Blancs champagne-producing region and home to Hotel-Restaurant Les Avisés.
+It’s only been a year or so since Adrien took over from his parents at Domaine Dhondt-Grellet in Flavigny, next to the Grand Cru village of Avize, home to Hotel-Restaurant Les Avisés, in the Côte des Blancs champagne-producing region.

 Adrien’s parents, his father is the Dhondt and his mother the Grellet, stopped selling to the négociants and started making their own champagne in 1986.
 They then turned towards an organic approach to making their champagnes.
 Since taking up the the baton, Adrien has focused increasingly on bringing out a sense of terroir and expanding the number of cuvées, or batches.

 Dhondt-Grellet specialises in the Solera system, blending old champagne vintages, going back to 1986, into the most recent harvest.
 As they say in Spain, Adrien told us, “the old wines are present to educate the young wines.”
 That did my ego the world of good!

 One cuvée that is not a blend is his Le Bateau Grand Cru, from a vineyard in Cramant which Adrien says is the best in the village, and where the Chardonnay vines were planted in the 1950s by his great-grandfather.
 The cuvée spends 3-4 years in his cellar and is ready to drink one year after disgorgement; so one year after the removal of the lees, the dead yeast cells that collect in the neck of the upturned bottle.

 We had already visited Domaine Julien in winter 2016, when I was on my first photo shoot for Clos Driver Wine Tours.
 This time we met at La Cabotte, a popular restaurant for Burgundy wine producers in Nuits-Saint-Georges, not too far from his domaine in Comblanchien.